I think half the country has this little flu bug that's going around.

 I hope you get better.

-I am uh struggling on, yes.
+I am struggling on, yes.

-Before that I was Democrat, but since then Republican.
+Before that, I was Democrat, but since then, Republican.

 If you weren't a Republican before Carter, you were afterwards.

-That's true, that's true.
+That's true.

-Well, anyway, our problem here in and for years in Oregon, we are going to be voting in May.
+Well, anyway, our problem here and for years in Oregon, we are going to be voting in May.

 And I think this is the first time that we've ever got to have any kind of a choice.

-We don't have a choice on the Republicans, but May 20th, I believe, right.
+We don't have a choice on the Republicans.

 Right, right.

-And so anyway, um, and about fifty percent, maybe forty percent vote.
+And so anyway, about 50%, maybe 40% vote.

 Right.

-What you could do to to make Oregon more important, uh your race on the Republican side obviously decided last Tuesday, but decided long before that, is to compress them.
+What you could do to make Oregon more important, your race on the Republican side obviously decided last Tuesday, but decided long before that, is to compress them, is to wait until March or April, maybe even May, and then have them all in a row.

 Because now the conventions are coronations.